28 best Aliyah & Israel relocation tips. Everything your need to know before moving to Israel.

 It will seem like every shop, institution, or public office has its own opening hours.
 It can be terribly confusing and impossible to keep track of them all.
-Before going to the various government offices or ministries in Israel, check their opening hours - each one has its own schedule.
-Use the myVisit appointment app to pre-arrange an appointment.
+Before going to the various government offices or ministries in Israel, check their opening hours – each one has its own schedule.
+Use the myVisit appointment app to pre-arrange an appointment with various public offices.

-Some small stores still observe the old traditional afternoon "siesta" and are closed between 2pm and 4pm.
+Some small stores still observe the old traditional afternoon “siesta” and are closed between 2pm and 4pm.
 This siesta is not observed in shopping malls and centers but mainly on streets lined with stores.

 18. Packing Up

 Start downsizing at least six months before and stick to the ‘one-year’ rule – if you haven’t used it in the last year, you aren’t likely to use it this year.
-If you are packing some boxes yourself, pack creatively and use linens and clothes as packing materials.
+If you are packing boxes yourself, pack creatively and use linens and clothes to wrap and protect fragile items.

 19. Plumbing & Electrical

 Before you buy a home, get your plumber and a licensed electrician to do an inspection of the water and electrical lines.
 The cost of this consultation can save you thousands in a bad-buy, or can give you important leverage in negotiating the selling price.